caller79/rest-parsers/README.md

 ## Introduction <a name="introduction"></a>
+This library provides some useful parsers and classes to help constructing powerful REST APIs.
+They do not constitute a complete framework or enforce using a specific technology.
+They have been used and tested with Spring Rest but could potentially work with any other Java Backend technologies.

-This library provides some useful parsers to help constructing powerful REST APIs.
-If you are trying to solve something similar to the following problems, you may find it useful:
+If you are trying to solve something similar to the following problems, you may find this library useful:
-* I store products in a database and want to offer an API to the frontends so they can read them by price ranges.
+* I store products in a database and want to offer an API to the frontends so they can read them by numeric ranges (such as by price, id, dimensions, weight, ...) with great flexibility.
-* I have a table of contents of whatever kind and want to offer an API so they can be read by date, with plenty of flexibility, such as.
+* I have a database with contents of whatever kind and want to offer an API so they can be read by date, with plenty of flexibility, such as.
     * All items created in the last 7 days.
     * All items which will be unpublished today.
     * All items created yesterday.